Skip to content

 “Reliable carbon accounting requires a standardized approach that vets all aspects contributing to the final data.”

-Amélie Huart – Senior Director, Position Green
+Amélie Huart – Managing Director – Denmark & DACH, Position Green

-How are EFs used to calculate emissions?
+How are emission factors used to calculate emissions?

-While EFs are an integral part of calculating the climate impact of a product or process, they must be used in combination with data provided by the reporting company, specifying the energy usage, distance travelled, fuel consumption or other relevant data relating to that activity.
+While emission factor are an integral part of calculating the climate impact of a product or process, they must be used in combination with data provided by the reporting company, specifying the energy usage, distance travelled, fuel consumption or other relevant data relating to that activity.
 Multiplying this activity data by the corresponding emission factor provides an estimate of the amount of CO2e released.
 For example, if your company used 1,000 gallons of diesel fuel, you multiply this by the diesel emission factor to get total emissions.

 If activity data is unavailable, spend-based data and emission factors are used.
 In this case, you use the financial expenditure on activities (e.g., money spent on transportation) and apply an emission factor that correlates spending with emissions.
 While this method is a common starting point – especially for Scope 3 calculations where data is generally more difficult to collect – it is significantly less accurate due to price fluctuations, discounts, and other financial factors that do not directly correspond with the actual quantity of emissions produced.
 This indirect relationship introduces greater uncertainty and potential inaccuracies in the emission estimates.